Bigmannot23/Onboarding_Assistant/README.md

 ### Proof‑of‑ROI
 - **Time to onboard:** Reduced from hours to minutes thanks to automated self‑service.
-- **FAQ resolution:** 80% of common questions answered without human intervention【811238474838307†L6-L34】.
+- **FAQ resolution:** 80% of common questions answered without human intervention.
 - **Support hours saved:** More than 40 hours saved per cohort.

 ### What it does
-- **Document ingestion & embedding:** Indexes Markdown, PDF and other documents into a FAISS vector store【811238474838307†L45-L52】.
+- **Document ingestion & embedding:** Indexes Markdown, PDF and other documents into a FAISS vector store.
-- **ChatGPT retrieval:** For every user query, fetches top relevant chunks and feeds them to ChatGPT to craft a precise answer【811238474838307†L45-L52】.
+- **ChatGPT retrieval:** For every user query, fetches top relevant chunks and feeds them to ChatGPT to craft a precise answer.
 - **Configurable knowledge base:** Add or remove documents in the `knowledge_base/` folder; the assistant auto‑rebuilds.
 - **Operator‑friendly:** Works out‑of‑the‑box via a CLI; can be containerized or deployed as a microservice.